cloudposse/atmos/website/docs/core-concepts/vendoring/vendoring.md

   at many levels (one vendoring manifest can import another, which in turn can import other manifests, etc.).
 Atmos processes all imports and all sources in the imported manifests in the order they are defined.

+  **NOTE:** The imported file extensions are optional.
+If an import is defined without an extension, the `.yaml` extension is assumed and used by default.

 ## Hierarchical Imports in Vendoring Manifests

 Use `imports` to split the main `vendor.yaml` manifest into smaller files for maintainability, or by their roles in the infrastructure.